Card-Forge/forge/README.txt

 *************************** start adding material from the old betas starting here ***************************

+The developer mode:

+The developer mode gives us a few new features.
+These new features will primarily interest the devs as it will now help to test out specific cards while testing combat code changes.
+You can turn on or off this mode at the Home View -> Game Settings -> Preferences -> Gameplay Options section.

+When turned on the battlefield will have a tab named "Dev Mode".
+There are a number of useful options in this tab.
+You can disable loss by milling, generate mana in your mana pool, tutor for card, etc.

 New foil card image available:

 Rob and Marc have worked together to add in a new feature which will overlay a card's image with a foil like film.
 A few random cards will have a foil like image in constructed mode games and possibly quest mode games.
 There is a check box on the Home View -> Game Settings -> Preferences view that you can use to turn this feature on or off.